 So if you have a dog that may need confidence-building or better social skills, then the Social Training Pack Walks is ideal for you.
 You and your dog will have so much fun while learning about dog behaviour and meet like-minded people and make new friends, both human and dogs.

 This service is mostly conducted on weekend mornings and go for about 1 to 2hrs.

-If you're interested in joining, message Kel for a free assessment.
+If you're interested in joining, contact Kel for a free assessment.